 Sign up for discounts, promotions & free advance copies of new books!

 Mary Fields & The Original Ursuline Log Cabin Settlement

 The photo of Mary Fields (left) was taken at Saint Peter's Mission sometime between December 1885 and the winter of 1894.
 I took the photo on the right in 2006.
 It is all that is left of the Ursuline Mission at Saint Peter's Mission (the original log building).
 The Ursuline Saint Angela's Academy and boarding houses burned down circa 1911.
 This structure, the original cabin and chapel, was built by the Jesuits in 1864 and sold to the Ursulines in 1884.
-When the cadre of nuns arrived in the winter of 1884, snow and wind blew through the deteriorated and broken chinking between the planed logs.
+When the cadre of nuns arrived in the winter of 1884, snow and wind blew through deteriorated broken chinking between the logs.
 The Ursulines nearly froze to death and often suffered from frostbit limbs during the two winters prior to Mary Fields' arrival.

 Bird's Eye View of the region where Deliverance Mary Fields takes Place